javs1287/5Steps_ListReport_Extension/exercises/ex_3/README.md

 Notes:
 - **In this section we will assume connectivity issues have been solved and you are familiar with the destinations you created in WP01_D.**
 - **For extending the UI you will be using Adaptation Projects in BAS.
 This feature is not yet available in Visual Studio Code.**
+- **Sample project with the final result of the execution of the exercises in this section is available in [here](sources/Sample Project)**

 ## Prepare Adaptation Project in Business Application Studio
 Launch BAS, make sure your DevSpace is running and launch it.
 Once loaded, go to View --> Find Command, enter the keyword “template” and select option: Open Template Wizard.